Skip to content

 Each energy supplier was asked to pay customers who have an electricity supply, so this means if your electricity was with us, you'll have got your payment from Sainsbury's Energy.
 If you only had your gas with us, then you'll have got your rebate through your electricity supplier.

-You'll see a discount of £66 was applied to your energy bills in October and November, and £67 a month from December to March 2023.
+A discount of £66 was applied to your energy bills in October and November 2022, and £67 a month from December 2022 to March 2023.

 • Fixed Direct Debit customers received the money automatically as a deduction to their monthly Direct Debit